-It only has to be for the month, but some participants feel so good about themselves they decide to extend the challenge, sometimes permanently. febfast veteran David Rice is one such person.
+It only has to be for February, but some participants feel so good about themselves they decide to extend the challenge, sometimes permanently. febfast veteran David Rice is one such person.

 How one febfaster saves $5,000 a year by cutting out alcohol

-To give you an idea of how beneficial febfasting can be, Canstar reached out to former accountant David Rice, who retired five years ago and has been participating in febfast since 2014 and gave up alcohol entirely two years ago.
+To give you an idea of how beneficial febfasting can be, Canstar reached out to former accountant David Rice who has been participating in febfast since 2014 and gave up alcohol entirely two years ago.

 We spoke with David about how febfast has changed his life for the better.

-Q. Why did you decide to get involved Febfast?
+Q. Why did you decide to get involved in Febfast?

-At first I did dry July for a few months and enjoyed it, so a few years ago I started doing febfast and carried on the challenge for four months.
+At first I did Dry July for a few months and enjoyed it, so a few years ago I started doing febfast and carried on the challenge for four months.
 I thought it was pretty easy actually!
-Last year I did it again and have carried on for the challenge for a year so far.
+Two years ago I did it again and have carried on for the challenge for a year so far.
 I’m feeling fitter as I combined giving up alcohol with eating less and paying closer attention to my nutritional needs, and since then I’ve dropped from 82kg to 75kg.

 Q. Did you find it challenging to give up alcohol?